Ignác Raab

 Ignác Viktorin Raab (5 September 1715 – 2 February 1787) was a Czech painter and Jesuit brother.
 He is considered one of the most important Czech painters of the 18th century.

-In his work can be traced the influence of Italian and Czech masters, such as Petr Brandl among others.
-His work is generally assigned to Rococo, but some remnants of the Baroque are still evident.
-Raab usually signed his works, because he considered this to be a right given to an author by God, who was the originator of his talent.
+Raab's work can be traced to the influence of Italian and Czech masters, including Petr Brandl, amongst others.
+His work is considered to be in Rococo style, but some remnants of the Baroque are still evident.
+Raab tended to sign his works, considering this to be a right given to an author by God, whom he believed was the originator of his talent.

-He was the author of a wide range of paintings and frescoes in various churches, monasteries and other religious buildings, including the altarpieces of the Churches of St. Ignatius and St. Nicholas in Prague.
-He is also listed as the author of the altarpieces in churches in Opava, Holy Trinity Church in Fulnek, and many others.
-Another two of his paintings, of Saints Odile and Thecla, are located on the side altars in the Church of St. Procopius in Letinech.
+He created many paintings and frescoes in various churches, monasteries and other religious buildings, including the altarpieces of the Churches of St. Ignatius and St. Nicholas in Prague.
+He is also listed as the author of the altarpieces in churches in Opava, Holy Trinity Church in Fulnek.
+Two of his paintings of Saints Odile and Thecla are located on the side altars in the Church of St. Procopius in Letinech.

 Biography

-Raab was born in 1715 in Nechanice near Nový Bydžov, the 12th child of his family.
-Considering him to have a great talent for painting as a child, his father František decided to send him to Jičín to study art under painter Jan Jiří Major, a disciple of painter Petr Brandl.
-He studied with him for seven years.
+Raab was born in 1715 in Nechanice near Nový Bydžov as the 12th child to father František.
+His father sent him to Jičín to study under painter Jan Jiří Major, a disciple of the painter Petr Brandl, who he went on to study under for seven years.

 In 1744, at the age of 29, he entered the novitiate of the Society of Jesus.
-After two years as a brother novice in Brno, he was sent to Jesuit houses in Klatovy, Uherské Hradiště, University of Olomouc, Jihlava, Kutná Hora, and to Prague.
-There he was at St. Clement and later the college of St. Ignatius in the New Town.
-He was then sent to Opava.
-In his service at these sites, he worked primarily as a skilled hand painter.
-In addition, he also performed various other supporting roles, such as table service (involving the preparation of meals for a common dining room) and care of elderly Jesuit companions.
-During this period, Raab produced a large number of images.
-His painting was involved in the decoration of a series of new churches, large-scale cycles of the lives of saints in corridors of Jesuit colleges, and to a lesser extent, frescos.
+After two years as a brother novice in Brno, he was sent to Jesuit houses in Klatovy, Uherské Hradiště, University of Olomouc, Jihlava and Kutná Hora.
+He later went on to work primarily as a skilled hand painter, with various other roles including table service and elder care, in Prague, New Town and Opava.
+Throughout this period, Raab produced a large number of paintings and was involved in the decoration of a series of new churches.
+He also completed work depicting the lives of saints in the corridors of Jesuit colleges, and to a lesser extent, painted frescos.

 The longest period of his Jesuit life was spent at the Clementinum in Prague, where he lived from 1758 to 1769 and again in 1771.
-At the Clementinum he gradually created around him a painting workshop.
-In addition to paintings, Raab also produced drawings for works of sculpture, oversaw their implementation, and, if necessary, sculpted them himself.
+At the Clementinum he gradually created a painting workshop.
+In addition to paintings, Raab produced drawings for works of sculpture, oversaw their implementation, and, if necessary, sculpted them himself.
 His Jesuit colleagues included the painter Josef Kramolín.